NYS Certification in Career and Technical Education

 Option A: The applicant possesses an associates or higher degree in the CTE field plus two (2) years of work experience in the CTE field.

-Option B: The applicant possesses a high school diploma and four (4) years of work experience in the CTE field.
+Option B: The applicant possesses a high school diploma, four (4) years of occupational work experience in the CTE field, and a passing score on the Communicative and Quantitative Skills (CQST) exam.

 Option C: The applicant possesses an associate’s degree in the CTE field and two (2) years of teaching experience at the postsecondary level in the CTE field.

-Option D: The applicant possesses a full Bureau of Proprietary School Supervision (BPSS) license in the CTE field and two (2) years of BPSS teaching experience in the CTE field.
+Option D: The applicant possesses a NY Full Private Career School Teacher License in the CTE field and two (2) years of paid teaching experience under such license in the CTE field.

-Option H: The applicant is enrolled in a CTE program and has either one (1) year of work experience in the CTE field or a passing score on an industry exam in the CTE field.
+Option H: The applicant is enrolled in an approved NYS registered CTE program that leads to a certificate in the subject area of the certificate sought, holds a program recommendation for a Transitional A certificate, and has either one (1) year of work experience in the CTE field or a passing score on an industry exam in the CTE field.

-Option I: The applicant possesses a teaching certificate in grades 7-12 (any subject) and either one (1) year of work experience in the CTE field or an industry related credential.
+Option I: TThe applicant possesses a classroom teaching certificate in grades 7-12 (any subject not CTE or Transitional) and either two (2) years of work experience in the CTE field or an industry related credential.

-Option J: The applicant possesses a Bachelor’s degree and either one (1) year of work experience in the CTE field or an industry credential in the CTE field.
+Option J: The applicant possesses a Bachelor’s degree or higher and either one (1) year of occupational work experience in the CTE field or an industry credential in the CTE field.

 Visit the Office of Teaching Initiatives website and click on ‘Search Certification Requirements’ for additional information on the specific requirements for these Options, such as the documentation the state will accept as proof that the requirements have been fulfilled.